EdoardoPanzeri1/mangabox/README.md

 Mangabox is a user-friendly application for manga enthusiasts to search for, track, and manage their manga collections using data fetched from the Jikan API.

+## Motivation:

+I have always been a huge fan of the Letterboxd application and wanted something similar for manga enthusiasts.
+After searching for a comparable platform and finding none that suited my needs, I decided to create Mangabox to fill that gap.

 ## Features:

 - **Search and View Manga:** Users can search and view details about their favorite manga.